arumoy-shome/dotfiles/README.md

 3. `_init` must define an `install` function for the topic to be valid
 4. Executables can be placed under topic/bin which will be automatically loaded into the `PATH`
 5. Additional shell configs can be placed under topic/topic.fish, these are (sym)linked to `XDG_CONFIG_DIR/fish/conf.d` and are automatically picked up by fish
 6. Use `topic/_init#install` to define how to install a topic.
 Additionally, one off actions such as setting up `PATH` or exporting variables can be placed here
 7. Use `topic/_init#link` to (sym)link config files to their appropriate locations
 8. Use `topic/_init#unlink` to undo `topic/_init#link`.
 In essence, `link` &
 `unlink` must only contain repeatable actions such that they may be executed multiple times without any serious consequences
 9. Use `topic/_init#delete` to undo `topic/_init#install`.
 In essence, `install`
 & `delete` must only contain one off actions that cannot be executed multiple times.
+10. Finally, `test` is a topic for testing.
+Use this to test out scripts before running scripts on actual files!

 ## License ##

-This project is open sourced and free to use under the [MIT license](LICENSE.md)].
+This project is open sourced and free to use under the [MIT license](LICENSE.md).

 ## Credits ##